Trial looking at mixing-and-matching different COVID vaccines could be game-changer

 Shots are being administered at both four and twelve-week gaps in different trial groups to see what works best.

-"With that knowledge, we can have complete confidence that a number of different vaccines can be rolled out and implemented in a population very quickly, very efficiently, without any concern about inadvertent mixing of the combination," Professor Paul Heath, the principal investigator at one of eight trial sites across the U.K., told CBS News.
+"With that knowledge, we can have complete confidence that a number of different vaccines can be rolled out and implemented in a population very quickly, very efficiently, without any concern about inadvertent mixing of the combination," Professor Paul Heath, Director of the Vaccine Institute at St. George's University of London and the principal investigator at one of the eight trial sites across the U.K., told CBS News.

 Evidence from the trial could suggest that not only the Pfizer and AstraZeneca vaccines, but potentially any combination of any COVID-19 vaccines could be safe, and effective at preventing symptomatic infections.
 That flexibility could go a long way toward easing the inevitable supply issues that are already popping up around the globe.